Uncodedtech/Interviewprep/README.md

 # Interviewprep

-> **This repo contains a list of *forked* repositories holding important resources for a person to ace his/her next job interview!**
+> **This repository includes links to *forked* repositories which hold a list of resources that could be helpful for a person to ace his/her next job interview!**

 ### Coding